-Our bodies are incredibly intelligent.
+Our bodies (and our yoni!) are incredibly intelligent.
 Part of coming into ourselves is learning how to speak the language of the body.
 Learning to tune in and watch for subtle cues (and some not so subtle ones) allows us to get in touch with our physical beings, and our health.

 The vaginal area does a lot for us.
 It allows menstruation, discharge, and babies to pass through.
 It is the gate for our sexual pleasure.
 It holds generations of wisdom, trauma, and stories.
 Yet too often, we ignore what it’s trying to communicate with us.

 Anything going on with your vagina and reproductive organs give us a key inside look into our overall health.
 Whether that be imbalances that may be happening or energetic blocks.